ndoteddy/Project-Web-Scrapping/readme.md

 Of course, no one care and sometime nobody care - even in Industry world- "when someone in meeting say I dont care" some engineer feel ..... (you can feel it) (lol kidding !)

-So same like this - we dont care whether you read, use or whatever, my concern is just to ensure at least somebody in this world can learn and utilize it for greater purpose.
+So same like this - we dont care whether you read, use or whatever, my concern is just to ensure at least somebody in this world can learn, at least or utilize it for greater purpose.

 ### Built With